wxwern/cs2103t-tp/docs/DeveloperGuide.md

 * When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
 * All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

+How arguments from a raw command input may be obtained by parsers:
+* When arguments are needed for a command, `ArgumentTokenizer` is used to prepare and tokenize the raw input string, which can then convert it to an `ArgumentMultimap` for easy access.
+* An `ArgumentMultimap` represents the command data (which has the format `name preamble text --flag1 value 1 --flag2 value 2`) in their distinct fields: **preamble**, **flags** and their mapped **values**.
+Note that as a multimap, multiple values can be mapped to the same flag.
+* All parsers can use the `ArgumentMultimap` obtained from using the raw input on `ArgumentTokenizer` to access the required arguments to create and execute a `Command`.

 ### Model component
 **API** : [`Model.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/model/Model.java)